France is roiled by protests after police killed a teenager. Here's why

 When a police officer shot and killed a teenager named Nahel M. in the Paris suburb of Nanterre on Tuesday, outrage boiled over and spread across France.
 Protests have gripped big cities, as people call for justice — and riots have also broken out, bringing violence, fires, and hundreds of arrests.

+More than 1,300 arrests were made in a fourth night of rioting as 45,000 police officers were deployed around the country in an unsuccessful attempt to curb the violence, the Interior Ministry said Saturday.

-The slain teen's family has not released his surname, only his last initial.
+The slain 17-year-old's family has not released his surname, only his last initial.
+A funeral for Nahel was being held Saturday in Nanterre.

 Here's what's happening with the protests, and how it all got started.